FAQ

 Caltech has published a guide to sponsored projects.
 It has a great deal of useful information for both campus and JPL researchers.

 On campus, many NDAs are reviewed and signed by the Office of Technology Transfer and Corporate Partnerships.
-Please contact your OTTCP representative or email innovation@caltech.edu.
+Please contact your OTTCP representative or email [email protected].
 More information is available here.
 At JPL, NDAs are processed by the Office of Contracts Management.
 If you have additional questions, please contact the Office of General Counsel.

 Material Transfer Agreements are managed by the Office of Technology Transfer and Corporate Partnerships.
 Please refer all MTA requests to [email protected] and more information is available here.

-Student Affairs FAQ
+Student Affairs

 The Caltech Catalog is the primary source of information for policies and procedures governing Caltech's academic relationship with students.
 The Student Affairs website also provides easy access to Institute policies that apply to all members of the Caltech community and Student Affairs policies that apply specifically to students, including the following policies: Alcohol and Other Drugs on Campus; Fire Safety; Good Samaritan Policy; Hazing Prevention; Missing Student; Mural Policy in Caltech Houses; and Student Problem-Resolution Process.